 This tab on the Liberal Studies guide includes the step-by-step instructions for finding a book in the online Catalog and requesting that it be mailed to your home.
 If you only need one chapter from a book, you can use the library’s Sooner Xpress service to request that it be scanned and emailed to you.
 The Catalog offers a “Virtual Browse” feature, where you can see other materials on either side of the library stacks.

 This tab on the Liberal Studies guide offers recommendations for several databases to use when you need to find scholarly, peer-reviewed journal articles.
-It also includes step-by-step instructions on how to use the library’s “OU Link to Article” feature.
-Cheryl recommends that you do NOT limit database searches to full-text only because the full-text of an article is often available through a different database, and the OU Link to Article link will lead you to the full-text wherever it is.
-If an article you found in a database is not available online through the library, OU Link to Article includes a link to request the article through “Interlibrary Loan.”
+It also includes step-by-step instructions on how to use the library’s Click for Full Text feature.
+Cheryl recommends that you do NOT limit database searches to full-text only because the full-text of an article is often available through a different database, and the Click for Full Text link will lead you to the full-text wherever it is.
+If an article you found in a database is not available online through the library, Click for Full Text includes a link to request the article through “Interlibrary Loan.”

 Faculty, staff and students can always call or email Cheryl.
 Her contact information is 405.325.1842, or CLMCCAIN@OU.EDU.
 The other librarians are also happy to help you as well.
 Please visit the libraries’ homepage for more information.